lalmeida89/AmericanMan/README.md

-Once a candidate receives 5 votes, he is declared the winner and, most importantly **The Most American Man in America!**
+Once a candidate receives 5 votes, he is declared the winner and, most importantly, **The Most American Man in America!**

 ![third-slide](public/images/final-slide.png)